Problem 23: Intersection of ellipses () 2002 Paper I

 You don’t need to know anything about ellipses to do this question.

 When this question was set it seemed too easy.
 But quite a high proportion of the candidates made no real progress.
-Of course, it is not easy to keep a cool head under examination conditions; but surely it is obvious that either x or y has to be eliminated from the two equations for the ellipses; and having decided that, it is obvious which one to eliminate.
+Of course, it is not easy to keep a cool head under examination conditions; but surely it is obvious that either or has to be eliminated from the two equations for the ellipses; and having decided that, it is obvious which one to eliminate.

 It is worth thinking about how many points of intersection of the ellipses we are expecting: a sketch might help if you know what shapes the ellipses are.